stapm-platform/hseclean/README.md

 ### Summarise data

-The `survey` package is used by the function `prop_summary()` in `hseclean` to estimate the uncertainty around proportions calculated from a binary variable - `prop_summary()` was designed to simplify the process of estimating smoking prevalence from the HSE data, stratified by a specified set of variables.
+The function `survey::svyby()` in the `survey` R package is used by the function `prop_summary()` in `hseclean` to estimate the uncertainty around proportions calculated from a binary variable - `prop_summary()` was designed to simplify the process of estimating smoking prevalence from the HSE data, stratified by a specified set of variables.

 ``` r
 prop_smokers <- prop_summary(